 - 2.17.
 The committee's scrutiny activities help to ensure the council is effectively safeguarding the most vulnerable people within our communities.
 The council's proposals to change the way some of our children's services are provided received considerable public and media attention during the year, and the committee ensured that its scrutiny function was also closely applied. - 2.18.
 On 12 May the committee considered the findings of a recent inspection of the Multi-Agency Safeguarding Hub (MASH) and work underway at that time to find a new service model.
 Subsequently at the 24 May meeting the committee considered the impact on children's services of financial changes resulting from the council's 2016/17 budget and Medium Term Financial Plan.
 The committee focused both on the immediate impacts and related performance matters such as MASH caseloads, supported transport and rural service provision.
 The committee's conclusion that the proposals and their implementation should remain under close scrutiny reflected the gravity of the subject, and indeed the matter was returned to at several future meetings, both specifically and in the context of other children's service agenda items. - 2.19.
 The September 2016 and March 2017 meetings had a particularly strong focus on children's services.
 In September the committee scrutinised three related reports the Oxfordshire Safeguarding Children Board Annual Report, the Performance Audit and Quality Assurance Annual Report, and the Case Review and Governance Subgroup Annual Report.
-Within this a wide range of topics was scrutinised, from caseload pressures to sexting, and from handling serious case reviews and the Prevent agenda to working with schools and community groups to support awareness of Lesbian, Gay, Bisexual and Transgender (LGBT) issues.
-In March 2017 the focus returned to the impact of new Children's Services structures on the council's outcomes for children, against a backdrop of rising demand for children's services.
-Members considered papers on the council's provisions for safeguarding, missing children and serious case reviews, and were able to understand and challenge the factors affecting performance in these areas. - 2.20.
-Following discussion of the quarter 2 performance report members of the committee agreed to attend November's meeting of the Corporate Parenting Panel to gain a greater understanding of budget pressures on the performance of wellbeing services for children for whom the council acts as the responsible parent.
+Within this a wide range of topics was scrutinised, from caseload pressures to sexting, and from handling serious case reviews and the Prevent agenda to supporting schools and community groups regarding LGBT and transsexual issues.
+In March 2017 the focus returned to the impact of new Children's Services structures on the council's outcomes for children, and on the council's provisions for safeguarding, missing children and serious case reviews.
+[Drafting note: given the 16 March meeting agenda this section will be updated after that meeting] - 2.20.
+Following discussion of the quarter 2 performance report members of the committee agreed to attend November's meeting of the Corporate Parenting Panel to see first-hand how that body ensures the wellbeing of children for which the council acts as the responsible parent.
 The findings of that exercise were reported back to the full committee in the March 2017 meeting.
 This is an example of how the committee remains innovative in its approach to scrutinising performance using a wide range of sources of information.